-2. What is Early Access?
+2. What is Early Availability?

-Early Access is a ServiceNow program that allows a select group of customers and partners to upgrade to a ServiceNow new release before Market Launch, when it then becomes generally available.
+Early Availability is a ServiceNow early release program that allows a qualified, existing customers and select partners to upgrade to a ServiceNow new release before Market Launch, when it then becomes generally available.
 For more information, see Early Availability Overview.
 Please note that the "Early Access" program name changed to "Early Availability," but while the name has changed, the program remains fundamentally the same.

-Early Access customers and partners can test and try new features early in the roll-out cycle and ultimately upgrade to production early.
+Early Availability customers and partners can test and try new features early in the roll-out cycle and ultimately upgrade to production early.
 They are also be among the first who are knowledgeable on the new release (competitive advantage).

 We invite existing customers who:

 - Have a desire and need to take advantage of the new products/features as soon as possible